salsita/geo-tree/README.md

     set.find({lat: 45, lng: 0}, {lat: 55, lng: 14});
     // --> ['Paris, France', 'Berlin, Germany']

-Finally, you can pass one `lat`/`lng` object and a float number, these two making up a circle (with provided center and (angle-)radius) in which you search for the items.
+Finally, you can pass one `lat`/`lng` object, a float number, and optionally a string.
+These parameters are making up a circle (with provided center and radius) in which you search for the items.
+If you don't provide the third string argument, the units for the provided radius value are native to latitude and longitude (i.e. angle degrees).
+If you want to specify different units for radius, select one of the following: `m` for meters, `km` for kilometers, `yd` for yards, and `mi` for miles.
+In case you pass any other string, it is ignored and the value is not converted.

     set.find({lat: 51, lng: 14}, 2.0);
+    // --> ['Prague, Czech Republic', 'Berlin, Germany']

+    set.find({lat: 51, lng: 17}, 200.0, 'mi');
     // --> ['Prague, Czech Republic', 'Berlin, Germany']

 ### Iteration over all items